DevExpress/Logify.Alert.Clients/dotnet/Logify.Alert.Web/readme.md

 ```

 #### UserId
 String.
-Specifies a unique user identifier that corresponds to a sent report.
+Specifies a unique user identifier that corresponds to the sent report.
 ```csharp
 client.UserId = "user@myapp.com";
 ```